sinbad/UEScripts/doc/Package.md

   -test         : Testing mode, separate builds, allow dirty working copy -dryrun       : Don't perform any actual actions, just report on what you would do -help         : Print this help

+Environment Variables:
+  UE4INSTALL   : Use a specific UE4 install.
+               : Default is to find one based on project version, under UE4ROOT UE4ROOT      : Parent folder of all binary UE4 installs (detects version).
+               : Default C:\Program Files\Epic Games
 ```

 ## What the Script Does